josiahcoad/IntroNeuralNetworks/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/josiahcoad/IntroNeuralNetworks/master)

 While this is convenient, there are a few limitations including slower computation speed.
 If you would like to run on your own machine, please continue with the following instructions.
-If you have done this thing again, you know what to do with the **requirements.txt** file. 😉
+If you have done this thing befor, you know what to do with the **requirements.txt** file. 😉

 ---